dnesteryuk/site_prism.vcr/README.md

 end
 ```

-Also, if you have specified a home path while describing a SitePrism element, you can use it here:
+Also, if you have specified a home path while defining a SitePrism element, you can use it here:

 ```ruby
 @products_page.car_details_link.click_and_apply_vcr do